 Athens has four tiers of restaurants.
 In an estiatorio, travellers will get the familiar but more expensive restaurant experience.
 Tavernas are less formal, cheaper and oriented toward more traditional cooking.
 The psistaria are the Greek equivalent of a steakhouse, often buffet with spit-fired meat on display, while psarotaverna specialise in seafood dishes.

 In Athens there is a culture of street vending, which means one can do all one's eating 'en route', so to speak.
 Among the culinary curiosities on offer are Koulouri (sesame seed bread ring), Galaktoboureko (custard-filled pastry dusted with icing sugar) and Tyropitta (cheese or spinach pies) are among the foods on offer are.
-Souvlaki is another popular Greek fast food where meat and vegetables are grilled on a skewer and often served in a pita sandwich.
+Souvlaki is another popular Greek fast food consisting of meat and vegetables grilled on a skewer and often served in a pita sandwich.
 Visitors will find many of these foods in the Syntagma district.

 The strong, anise-flavoured liqueur, Ouzo, dominates the drinking scene.
 Ouzo originated in Greece and is traditionally served with the mezedes.
 Greece also has a very long history of wine production, though connoisseurs may be disappointed by the lack of subtlety.